michigan-traffic-lab/pyV2XLib/README.md

 There may be some garbled characters in J2735 ASN.1 files that you will want to delete them.

+Besides, when you copy the ASN.1 file for J3224, there may be some unexpected format issues like missing a space, etc.

+To solve these annoying issues, you would want to read the error information carefully.
+Or you could ask in this repo and we are willing to help.

 3. After installing pycrate, ```pycrate_asn1compile.py``` cannot be recognized as a valid command

 If this happens, you might want to find the file in the folder and use the following command to compile the files: